About Us

 Website Legal Info

-Need to submit a Grievance?
+Need to Submit a Grievance?

 Submit a grievance to: [email protected]

-Or you can file a complaint with the: Florida Department of Children and Families, Office of Civil Rights, HIPPA Privacy Officer, 1317 Winewood Blvd, Building 1, Room 110, Tallahassee FL 32399-0700, Tel.
-(850)487-1901 Fax (850)921-8470
+Or, you can file a complaint with the Florida Department of Children and Families, Office of Civil Rights, HIPAA Privacy Officer, 1317 Winewood Boulevard, Building 1, Room 110, Tallahassee, FL 32399-0700, or by calling (850) 487-1901 or faxing (850) 921-8470.

-Or File a complaint with the: US Department of Health and Human Services, Office for Civil Rights 200 Independence Avenue SW, Washington DC 20201 or by calling 1-877-696-6775 www.hhs.gov/hipaa/filing-a-complaint/index.html
+Or, you can file a complaint with the US Department of Health and Human Services, Office for Civil Rights, 200 Independence Avenue SW, Washington, DC 20201, or by calling (877) 696-6775.
+Or, go to www.hhs.gov/hipaa/filing-a-complaint/index.html